 Devil’s Thumb Ranch is 6,000 acres, and the spaciousness is tangible from every angle.

-The ranch has committed to building on only a small fraction of their wilderness acreage, and the properties amenities reflect their environmental consciousness, using geothermal and solar energy, as well reclaimed wood for all the structures.
+The ranch has committed to building on only a small fraction of their wilderness acreage, and the property’s amenities reflect their environmental consciousness, using geothermal and solar energy, as well as reclaimed wood for all the structures.

-Lodge rooms are available, but for our two-night stay we were in the beautifully rustic Red Quill cabin in the woods, not named after a feather pen, but a fly fishing fly; I, however, thought of the home-away as my writer’s retreat — located a few minutes-drive from the ranch center, and backing right up to trails, and miles and miles of space.
+Lodge rooms are available, but for our two-night stay we were in the beautifully rustic Red Quill cabin in the woods, not named after a feather pen, but a fly fishing fly; I, however, thought of the home-away as my writer’s retreat — located a few minutes drive from the ranch center, and back right up to trails, and miles and miles of space.